rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 * what changed
 * what was validated
 * why the final outcome makes sense
+* whether local repair was enough or deeper continuation is needed

 A good demo should not require a long explanation to defend itself.